De Wilhelmus: History

-"De Wilhelmus" has a common origin with the Dutch national anthem, "Het Wilhelmus", which dates back to the 16th century, although they do not use the same melody and had not done so since around that time.
-Luxembourg was in a personal union with the Netherlands from 1815 until 1890, and the tune was played on a few official visits of members of the Dutch royal family to Luxembourg from 1883.
-"De Wilhelmus" became explicitly associated with the Grand Ducal family in Luxembourg by the end of the 1800s, around the same time "Ons Heemecht" was being popularised.
+"De Wilhelmus" shares a common origin with the Dutch national anthem, "Het Wilhelmus", which dates back to the 16th century, and is thought to be a trumpet call or cavalry charge typical of militaristic traditions from the period.
+Luxembourg was in personal union with the Netherlands and this melody was introduced in 1883 during the visit of Grand Duke William III as a part of a parade titled Vive le Roi, Vive la Reine ("Long live the King, Long live the Queen").
+Even after the end of the personal union, the tune was used for parades and ceremonies.

 In 1915, Luxembourgish author Willy Georgen wrote the first lyrics for the anthem, to commemorate the 1815 Congress of Vienna.
-Although his lyrics were supported by Grand Duchess Marie-Adélaïde, World War I and the 1919 abdication of Marie-Adélaïde in favour of her sister Charlotte after suspicions of pro-German sentiment meant Georgen's lyrics were not officially adopted.
+Although his lyrics were supported by Grand Duchess Marie-Adélaïde, World War I and her 1919 abdication in favour of her sister Charlotte after suspicions of pro-German sentiment meant Georgen's lyrics were not officially adopted.

-In 1919, Luxembourgish writer Nik Welter wrote lyrics for the anthem for the marriage of Grand Duchess Charlotte and Prince Félix on 6 November that year.
+In 1919, Luxembourgish writer Nik Welter wrote lyrics for the melody on the occasion of the wedding of Grand Duchess Charlotte and Prince Félix on 6 November that year.
 The anthem with Welter's words was first performed on 23 January 1920, Charlotte's 24th birthday, at the Te Deum service at Notre-Dame Cathedral by the cathedral choir, as an "anthem for the House of Luxembourg-Nassau-Bourbon".
-Around the same time, Luxembourg Cathedral organist Jean-Pierre Beicht harmonised the anthem for a four-piece choir.
-Welter subsequently dropped the first verse he had written for the anthem, which was marked too strongly by the events of the time, leaving it with the version of today.
+Around the same time, cathedral organist Jean-Pierre Beicht harmonised the anthem for a four-piece choir.
+Welter subsequently dropped the first verse he had written for the anthem, which was marked too strongly by the events of the time, leaving it with the present version.

-In 1939, half a year before the German invasion of Luxembourg, a slightly altered version of Willy Georgen's 1915 lyrics were published, but they did not become popular.
+In 1939, six months before the German invasion of Luxembourg, a slightly altered version of Willy Georgen's 1915 lyrics were published, but proved unpopular.

 Lyrics

-Although Nik Welter's lyrics from 1919 remain today, most Luxembourgers do not know them, as typically only the melody is played on official occasions.
+Although Welter's 1919 lyrics from 1919 remain official today, most Luxembourgers do not know them, as typically only the music is played on official occasions.